peterruler/mongo-arm/README.md

 }
 ```

-# Troubleshooting
+# [IMPORTANT] Troubleshooting
+## do after changing mongodb
 # changed ip address of db container

 - On IP-address change of db-container: Do stop services first - rebuild web- & db-container with changed address in the .env file.
-Perform a `sudo docker-compose build --no-cache --pull` do a `sudo docker-compose up` then reload services
+Perform a `sudo docker-compose build --no-cache --pull` do a `sudo docker-compose up -d` then reload services
 - List services on linux: `sudo systemctl list-units --type=service --all`

 # ERROR: failed to solve: error getting credentials - err: exit status 1, out: “